This page lists our upcoming events across Victoria, including training sessions, field actions, social events and many more.

-The Pako Festa has been held annually since 1983, and sees attendance in excess of 100,000 people, sees participation by around 30 cultural community groups and up to 60 community groups.
-In proud tradition of standing up for a multicultural Australia, the Greens will be taking part in the 2017 Pako Festa (February 25) as part of the parade.
+The Pako Festa has been held annually since 1983 and sees attendance in excess of 100,000 people, participation by around 30 cultural community groups and up to 60 community groups.
+In proud tradition of standing up for a multicultural Australia, the Greens will be taking part in the 2017 Pako Festa themed “Discover Food of the World”.

 We are calling for all who may be interested in participating in the Pako Festa parade with the Greens.
 Leading us will be Federal Parliamentary Leader Senator Richard Di Natale, and Victorian Greens State Upper House MPs Samantha Dunn and Nina Springle.
-The general theme of our section of the parade will be "Think Greens, eat greens", creativity and costumes fitting this theme are strongly encouraged!
+The general theme of our group will be "Think Greens, eat greens", creativity and costumes fitting this theme are strongly encouraged!

 This will be an excellent and unique opportunity for supporters of the Greens to stand shoulder to shoulder with multicultural Australians, in the Geelong community and beyond.

-Unable to participate in the parade, but still keen to get involved?
-That's fine, too.
-Get in contact as there will be other ways that you can help leading up to (particularly with creative stuff such as costumes and signs) and on the day itself, particularly with having a visible and prominent Greens presence throughout the day (the Festa starts at 9.00am and finishes at 5.00pm, with the parade starting at 11.00am and finishing at 2.00pm).
+Unable to participate in the parade but still keen to get involved?
+Get in contact as there will be other ways that you can help leading up to (with creative stuff such as signs, costumes etc) and on the day itself, particularly with having a visible and prominent Greens presence throughout the day (the Festa starts at 9.00am and finishes at 5.00pm, with the parade starting at 11.00am and finishing at 2.00pm).